The Particle Problem in Classical Gravity: A historical note on 1941: The historical context

 \section{The historical context}

-Having undertaken the task of studying the development of Einstein's ideas on the theory of gravitation in the second third of the 20th century, one inevitably arrives to the conclusion that the particle problem\footnote{referring to the question about how to describe a particle in the framework of the theory of gravitation in terms of the {\it pure field} theory representation ({\it i.e.} free of sources).} in general relativity is, indeed, inseparably related to other two problems in the theory of the continuum, namely the problem of motion and that of the unification of the fields.

-The pioneer's conviction about the idea that these aspects should be entailed, is particularly illustrated by an assertion belonging to the introduction of a quoted work (Einstein \& Rosen, 1935) written by A. Einstein and N. Rosen in 1935 in which, among the arguments sketching ideas which later would become a solid statement, it is claimed that ``[o]n the basis of the description of a particle without singularity one has the possibility of a logically more satisfactory treatment of the combined problem: the problem of the field and that of the motion coincide''.
-In fact, the quest for regular solutions in classical unified field theory played a crucial role as a criterion leading Einstein's investigations.
+When studying the evolution of Einstein's ideas about the theory of fields in the second third of the 20th century, one inevitably arrives to the conclusion that the so-called particle problem in general relativity, meaning the problem of describing particles as pure field configurations, is inseparable of other two problems in the theory of the continuum, namely the problem of motion and that of the unification of the fields.
+Einstein's conviction about the fact that these three problems should be interrelated is particularly illustrated in the introduction of his famous paper written in collaboration with N. Rosen in 1935 (Einstein \& Rosen, 1935), where the authors state: ``[o]n the basis of the description of a particle without singularity one has the possibility of a logically more satisfactory treatment of the combined problem: the problem of the field and that of the motion coincide''.
+Indeed, the quest for regular solutions in classical unified field theory played a crucial role as a criterion leading Einstein's investigations.

-The usually called ``particle problem'', within the context of Einstein's investigations between 1919 and 1955, comprised two basic degrees of speculation: first, the representation of particles as regular solutions of a pure field theory ({\it i.e.} free of sources); secondly, the pious attempt to derive the atomistic nature\footnote{even in what is referred to the quantum behavior of matter; this aim was based on the idea that the non-linearity of the gravitational (or unified) field theory would lead to mimic the conditions yielding to the quantum behavior of atoms.
-Clearly, the second stadium of the programme results more ambitious and seems to be more unlikely than the first one.} of matter as a property encoded in the non-linearity of the theory of field.
-Let us review some aspects of these.
+In the entire period 1919-1955 of Einstein's investigation, the particle problem was central and it mainly comprised two aspects of different degree of speculation: first, the representation of particles as regular solutions of a pure field theory, {\it i.e.} free of sources; second, the pious attempt to derive the atomistic nature\footnote{Even in what is regards to the quantum behavior of matter.
+This was based on the idea that the non-linearity of the gravitational (or unified) field theory would lead to mimic the conditions yielding to the quantum behavior of atoms.} of matter as a property encoded in the non-linearity of the theory of field.
+Here, we will refer to the former.